 The fabrics used to make 1950s dresses were endless.
 A dress of the same cut and style could be worn for day or evening just from the type of fabric selected.
 Cotton was used for leisure wear, mostly in shirtwaist dresses.
 Wool and linen were popular for day, as were the new synthetics rayon and polyester.
 Silk shantung could be used to make a dress a little bit more dressy for evenings out.

 There were also often collars on these dresses.
-Collars could be large and pointed, peter pan or bertha.
-Bertha collars were very large and round at the bottom, they fit around the entire neck like a bib.
+Collars were large and typically pointed, Peter Pan, or Bertha.
+Bertha collars in particular were very large and round at the bottom.
+They fit around the entire neck like a bib.
 Collars were often made in white to contrast with the rest of the dress.

-For a less tailored look, the bodice fabric was sometimes left drapey, with a wrap top that crossed over in the front or gathering down the sides, although these were less popular.
+For a less tailored look, the bodice fabric was sometimes left drapey, with a wrap top that crossed over in the front or with gathering down the sides.
+These were less popular.

 Halter tops were worn in the summer, with a v-neck and two thick straps tying behind the neck.
-Sleeveless dresses were very popular, but sleeves could be very short cap sleeves or elbow length.
+Sleeveless dresses were very popular, but sleeves could also be anywhere from very short cap sleeves to elbow length.
 Short puff sleeves and dolman sleeves were also used on full-skirted dresses.

 1950s Shirt Dresses

 The shirtwaist dress was a very popular version of the full-skirted dress.
-The fad started in the 1940s carrying through to the 1980s.
+The fad started in the 1940s and carried through to the 1980s.
 Shirtwaist fifties dresses had a fitted button-down top, like a blouse, that ended at the waist.
 The buttons would extend a little bit below the waist for getting in and out of the dress.
 A full circle skirt completed the bottom.
-Sleeves were often cap, short or elbow length, and could also be full long sleeves too.
+Sleeves were often cap, short or elbow length, but could also be full long sleeves too.
 Sleeves were cuffed at the ends.
-The collars were either pointed or small round peter pan collars.
+The collars were either pointed or small round Peter Pan collars.
 Shop shirtwaist dresses here.

 1950s Coat Dress